lackhoa/khoa-math/doc.md

 Name: optional, mainly for referencing roots

 # Type Modules Concepts
-Type modules are modules that consists of:
+For each type in MathType, we have a type module consisting of:

-1. A "constructor enum" (called `Cons`) listing all constructors for the type, and
+1. A "constructor enum" (named `<type>Cons`) listing all constructors for the type, and

-2. An "expansion dictionary" (called `exp_dic`) mapping constructors to corresponding lists of AtomTups and MoleTups, which can be thought of as "template" for actual atoms and molecules, but much more simplistic.
+2. An "component dictionary" (named `<type>comp_dic`) mapping the type's constructors to corresponding lists of components as AtomTups and MoleTups, which can be thought of as "template" for actual atoms/molecules to be attached.

-3. A to-string function (`to_str(mol)`) representing Molecules in usual mathematical notatoin.
+3. A to-string function (named `<type>to_str(mol)`) representing Molecules in usual mathematical notatoin.

-Every time you want to expand a molecule representing a well-formed-formula of this type, consult the expansion dictionary, construct the nodes according to the values returned, and attach those to the molecule in question.
+Every time you want to expand a molecule of this type, determine a constructor in the constructor enum, consult the component dictionary for this constructor, construct the nodes according to the values returned, and attach those to the molecule in question.
+Since this procedure is recursive, you can continue to expand the new nodes.

-# Type Module Index
+# File `type_mgr.py` (The Type Manager)

-How do we know which type belong to which module?
-There is a file called `type_index.py` containing dictionaries mapping types to their corresponding constructor enums, expansion dictionaries, and to-string functions.
+For ease of typing management, there is a file called `type_mgr.py` containing a dictionary `cons_dic` mapping types to their listings of constructors, `comp_dic` maps types to their component dictionaries, and `math_str` function, which will return a mathematical representation of the molecule passed in, reguardless of its type.

-# File `wff.py`
+Of course, this file is dependent on all type modules involved.

-This file is a type module specifying the structure of well-formed-formulas and how to print them.
-The constructor enum is named `WffCons`, and the expansion dictionary is named `wff_components`.
+# Listing Of Type Modules:

-## Function `wff_str(form)`
+* `wff.py` specifies well-formed formulas